 Trauma-informed care & recovery in Toronto

-don’t have any idea that trauma may be a factor in their present-day problems.
+The second set are those who don’t have any idea that trauma may be a factor in their present-day problems.
 Connecting the dots to childhood adverse events isn’t even on their radar.
 I gently guide these clients through a process where they find answers to their painful questions and develop compassion for themselves.

-Acute – resulting from a single overwhelming experience, Chronic – which is repeated and prolonged such as domestic abuse or bullying and Complex – which is exposure to multiple and varied traumatic events often of an invasive and interpersonal nature.
+Trauma can be Acute – resulting from a single overwhelming experience, Chronic – which is repeated and prolonged such as domestic abuse or bullying and Complex – which is exposure to multiple and varied traumatic events often of an invasive and interpersonal nature.

-suffering from trauma of any sort and are finding it difficult to make your way through this world there is hope.
+If you are suffering from trauma of any sort and are finding it difficult to make your way through this world there is hope.
 Your behaviours and emotions have developed as responses to frightening and debilitating events and recognizing how you adapted is the first step to recovery.

 Signs & symptoms of trauma